Midlife Crisis: Signs, Causes, and Coping Tips

 It's true that some studies show a decline in life satisfaction and happiness as people reach midlife.
 But it's important to note that the drop in happiness isn't always large.
 And, in some studies, people's satisfaction with life seems to rise as they enter midlife and then decline as they enter their later years.
 So, for many people, “crisis” isn't the appropriate term to describe their midlife experience.
 In studies, only about 10 to 20 percent of adults claim to have experienced a midlife crisis.

-While the idea of a midlife crisis being an inevitable reality doesn’t hold much weight, some of us do face new stressors as they enter those years.
-Maybe you start to regret your career path and feel trapped by your financial decisions, worry about a decline in your physical abilities, or fret about the goals you’ve missed out on.
+While the idea of a midlife crisis being an inevitable reality doesn't hold much weight, some of us do face new stressors as we enter these years.
+You may start to regret your career path and feel trapped by your financial decisions, worry about a decline in your physical abilities, or fret about the goals you’ve missed out on.